kevinkoo001/CCR/README.md

  [INFO   ] Success!!
 The log has been saved to ./examples/funcptr.log (prander.py:162)
 ```

-To verify how functions have been relocated, compare the symbols of original binary with
+To verify how functions have been relocated, compare the symbols of the original binary with
 those of the variant.
 For example, the function `switchcase()` has been relocated
 (`0x400870`->`0x400720`).
 Note that the intact functions are from CRT (C Run-Time) libraries,
-which are out of randomization.
+which are excluded from randomization.
 ```
 $ readelf --syms ./examples/funcptr | grep switchcase
     73: 0000000000400870   146 FUNC    GLOBAL DEFAULT   12 switchcase